 Okay.

-Now the president rightly points out, federal officers in Portland, they have done a great job protecting those buildings.
+The president rightly points out federal officers in Portland, they have done a great job protecting those buildings.

-Um, and the president's saying that cities that are run by these radically left Democrats are out of control.
+And the president saying that cities that are run by these radically left Democrats are out of control, and they are.

-And they are, and many of them have become a war zone.
+And many of them have become a war zone.

-How do you say that 70 people shot last weekend in Chicago and 10 dead, including a 10 and 11-year-old, two one 10, one eleven-year-old child their children?
+How do you say that 70 people shot last weekend in Chicago and 10 dead, including a 10 and 11 year old, 110, 111-year-old child children?

 We're not protecting them.

-Just like the sanctuary cities and the sanctuary states, you know, criminals spend time in jail, but when they're released, instead of being handed over to Ice to be deported, what they ate in a bet for the law breaking, and then often it's happened that people go out and commit more violent crimes.
+Just like the sanctuary cities and the sanctuary states, you know, criminals spend time in jail, but when they're released, instead of being handed over to ICE to be deported, what they aid in a bet for the law breaking, and then often it's happened that people go out and commit more violent crimes.

-You got a mayor uh in Chicago light foot telling the president what we do not need, and will certainly what will certainly make our community less safe is secret federal agents being deployed to Chicago.
+You got a mayor in Chicago lightfoot telling the president what we do not need and will certainly, what will certainly make our community less safe is secret federal agents being deployed to Chicago.

-Well, actually, the feds have a role and a duty and a responsibility to look into, you know, are these criminal enterprises or these groups organizing?
+Well, actually, the feds have a role and a duty and a responsibility to look into, you know, are these criminal enterprises?

-We know that the attorney general said they're looking looking into that.
+We know that the Attorney General said they're looking into that.

-Uh we're gonna fight federal troops, not the federal troops, and constitutionally, the president has all the authority vis-a-vis the insurrection act of 1807, uh, which we have discussed many times on this program.
+And constitutionally, the president has all the authority vis-a-vis the Insurrection Act of 1807, which we have discussed many times on this program.

 Chicago's top cop is saying these are organized mobs behind the police ambush at a protest Friday night.